FordPipatkittikul/LearningGit/README.md

     There are four phases in git: working Directory, Staging Area, Local Repositroy, Remote Repository.

-Some useful command
+# Useful command

     git status: checking working Directory, Staging Area

     git log: checking commit history

-    git fetch:command that tells your local git to retrieve the latest meta-data info from the original
+    git fetch: command that tells your local git to retrieve the latest meta-data info from the original